lethal-guitar/VariantTalk/README.md

 All the code in this repository is shared under the MIT license (see `LICENSE`).

+## Blog post

+I wrote a [guest post for Bartek's coding blog](https://www.bfilipek.com/2019/06/fsm-variant-game.html), which focuses specifically on the state machine/space game part of this talk.

 ## Licenses for graphics/fonts

 There are some non-code assets in the `state-machine/resources` directory.
 Except